Tutorial: Evaluating Accuracy of Llama-3.1-70B on Neuron using open source datasets#

 Prerequisites#

 This tutorial requires that you have a Trn1 instance created from a Deep Learning AMI that has the Neuron SDK pre-installed.
-Also we depend on our fork of vLLM aws-neuron/upstreaming-to-vllm.
+Also we depend on our fork of vLLM as described in the vLLM User Guide for NxD Inference.

 Before running evaluations, ensure your environment is properly configured by following these essential setup guides: